-I’m on a ketogenic diet, if you’d like to learn more about it you can watch The Magic Pill Movie on Netflix, and if you’re interested in adding in some intermittent fasting and exercise (Steady Slate and HIIT) with an online coach, then check out Mubaraka Ibrahim’s mR40 program.
-I am therefore constantly on the lookout for recipes that include keto friendly ingredients, so I don’t have to deprive myself too much, and can trick my brain into thinking I’m having bread, or a delicious loaf, although there are no grains in it!
+I’m on a ketogenic diet, if you’d like to learn more about it you can watch The Magic Pill Movie on Netflix, I am therefore constantly on the lookout for recipes that include keto friendly ingredients, so I don’t have to deprive myself too much, and can trick my brain into thinking I’m having bread, or a delicious loaf, although there are no grains in it!

-I took my queue from Mubaraka Ibrahim’s suggestions, and searched the net for complementaries.
+I searched the net for complementaries.
 Finally I came up with a recipe for a loaf that tastes rich, is wonderfully moist, and deliciously neutral, so you could use it simply with butter, or with ricotta cheese and harissa (pictures below).

 Preheat oven to 350F, or 180C.

 1/3 c psyllium husk flour

 1/2 c coconut flour

 1 tsp each of sesame, caraway and cumin seeds